WELCOME TO SOUND SUMMIT

-Produced as an annual celebration of and fundraiser for Mount Tamalpais State Park by Roots & Branches Conservancy, the festival has raised $100,000 for Mount Tam in its first two years alone.
-And just as rewarding, we’ve been able to do so fueled by the likes of Wilco, Bob Weir & Phil Lesh, Herbie Hancock, Tedeschi Trucks Band, Los Lobos, Dr. John & The Night Trippers, Bill Frisell, Preservation Hall Jazz Band, Nikki Lane, Vetiver, The Mother Hips, The Stone Foxes, and more providing an incredible soundtrack to a stirring backdrop.
+Produced as an annual celebration of and fundraiser for Mount Tamalpais State Park by Roots & Branches Conservancy, Sound Summit has raised $200,000 for Mount Tam to date.
+And just as rewarding, we’ve been able to do so fueled by the likes of Wilco, Bob Weir & Phil Lesh, Herbie Hancock, Tedeschi Trucks Band, Jim James, Grace Potter, Los Lobos, Dr. John & The Night Trippers, Bill Frisell, Preservation Hall Jazz Band, Nikki Lane, Vetiver, The Mother Hips, The Stone Foxes, Con Brio, and many more, providing an incredible soundtrack to a stirring backdrop.

 The same venue was the site of the Fantasy Faire and Magic Mountain Festival (the first rock festival in America) in the summer of 1967 – the Summer of Love – a week before Monterey Pop.
 Over 30 bands including Jefferson Airplane, The Doors, and The Byrds played over two days to a buoyant and colorful crowd and unknowingly birthed a tradition that’s still thriving a half-century later.
 In that respect, Sound Summit is treading on hallowed musical ground and keeping the vibe alive for all the best reasons.